sakydev/til/README.md

-Things I Learned Today about programming languages, frameworks and libararies or technology in general
+Things I Learned Today about programming languages, frameworks and libararies or technology in general.
+I Learned Today or stuff that I've already learned and I don't want to go out and figure out those same solutions again.

 **Bash**